Yvette Cooper: Blair and Brown government: 1999–2010

-In 1999, she was promoted as Parliamentary Under-Secretary of State at the Department of Health.
+In 1999, she was promoted as Parliamentary under-secretary of state at the Department of Health.
 As a health minister, Cooper helped implement the Sure Start programme.
 In this post, she was also the first British government minister in history to take maternity leave.

-From 2002 to 2003, Cooper was the Parliamentary Secretary to the Lord Chancellor's Department.
+At the 2001 general election, Cooper was re-elected as MP for Pontefract and Castleford with a decreased vote share of 69.7% and a decreased majority of 16,378.

 In 2003, she became Parliamentary Under-Secretary for Regeneration in the Office of the Deputy Prime Minister with the responsibility of coalfield regeneration.
 Following the 2005 general election she was promoted to Minister, as Minister of State for Housing and Planning based in the Department for Communities and Local Government from 2006.

+Cooper was again re-elected at the 2005 general election with a decreased vote share of 63.7% and a decreased majority of 15,246.

-After Gordon Brown became Prime Minister, Cooper was invited to attend cabinet meetings as Housing Minister.
-Shortly after taking the job, she was required to introduce the HIPS scheme.
-According to Conservative columnist Matthew Parris, Cooper conceived HIPS but avoided direct criticism for its problems because of her connection with Brown.
+After Gordon Brown became prime minister, Cooper was invited to attend cabinet meetings as Housing Minister.
+Shortly after taking the job, she was required to introduce the Home Information Pack (HIPs) scheme.
+According to Conservative columnist Matthew Parris, Cooper conceived HIPs, but avoided direct criticism for its problems because of her connection with Brown.

-The Labour government under Brown had identified affordable housing as one of its core objectives.
 In July 2007, Cooper announced in the House of Commons that "unless we act now, by 2026 first-time buyers will find average house prices are ten times their salary.
 That could lead to real social inequality and injustice.
 Every part of the country needs more affordable homes – in the North and the South, in urban and rural communities".

 In 2008, Cooper became the first woman to serve as Chief Secretary to the Treasury where she was involved with taking Northern Rock into public ownership.
 As her husband, Ed Balls, was already a cabinet minister, her promotion meant that the two became the first married couple ever to sit in the cabinet together.

 In 2009, Cooper was appointed as Secretary of State for Work and Pensions and took over leading on the Welfare Reform Act 2009 which included measures to extend the use of benefit sanctions to force unemployed people to seek work.
 Many campaigners – including the Child Poverty Action Group (CPAG) – urged Cooper to rethink Labour's approach, arguing instead that increasing support for job seekers was vital to eradicating child poverty.